alphagov/govuk_publishing_components/docs/analytics-ga4/pii-remover.md

 ### For query string parameters:

-Query string parameters are redacted if there is presence of a `meta[name="govuk:static-analytics:strip-query-string-parameters"]` meta tag, with comma separated query string parameters keys in its `content` attribute.
+Query string parameters are redacted if there is presence of a `meta[name="govuk:ga4-strip-query-string-parameters"]` meta tag, with comma separated query string parameters keys in its `content` attribute.
 The usage of this query string PII removal in production is unknown at this time.

 Add this meta tag with your query string parameter keys in the `content` section:
-`<meta name="govuk:static-analytics:strip-query-string-parameters" content="query-string-key-1,query-string-key-2"`
+`<meta name="govuk:ga4-strip-query-string-parameters" content="query-string-key-1,query-string-key-2"`

 ## Using the stripPIIWithOverride() function